daczarne/daczarne/README.md

 ---

 I am an economist with over 10 years of experience in data-related roles.
 I have worked both in academia and in the private sector.
-I currently work as a Product Analyst at Delivery Hero, one of the largest online food delivery companies in the world with a presence in over 40 countries.
+I currently work as a Product Analyst at Delivery Hero, one of the largest online food delivery companies in the world with present in over 40 countries.

 ### Tooling